 the social significance of your thesis (the “so what”)

 This paragraph and the others that follow it form the body of the paper.
 Each has to directly support your focus.
 It's a big mistake to just retell the story or article.
-The prof has already read this source: what the prof doesn't know is your focus, your opinion about it.
+The professor has already read this source: what the professor doesn't know is your focus, your opinion about it.
 Body paragraphs usually have this structure:

 smaller version of the focus

 quote or reasoning or example or paraphrase

 explanation or opinion